 How Does Boiler Frost Protection Heating Work?

-Without frost protection, the water in your boiler could end up freezing, preventing it from working and potentially causing serious damage.
+Without frost protection heating, the water in your boiler could end up freezing, preventing it from heating the home.
+And potentially cause serious damage.

-Fortunately, many modern boilers have a frost protection feature, which turns the boiler on if the temperature of the water within the unit drops too low.
+Fortunately, modern boilers include a boiler frost protection feature which turns the boiler on if the temperature of the water within the unit drops too low.

 What is boiler frost protection?